baku89/VirtualMapper/README.md

 ## About

 Utility tool for making projection mapping.
-You can preview 3d projected image in realtime editing net of screen.
+You can preview 3d projected image in realtime while editing net of screen.
 This app can receive image form applications supports [Syphon](http://syphon.v002.info/) or [Spout](http://spout.zeal.co/) (ex: After Effects, VDMX, Arena).
 It made with [openFrameworks](http://openframeworks.cc/).

 Develped by 麦(Baku) [site](http://baku89.com)